fungamer2-2/AmoreliaAI/README.md

 ## Emotion system

 The emotion system is based on the PAD (Pleasure-Arousal-Dominance) state model.
-Interactions will evoke emotions, which affect its mood.
+Interactions with the AI will elicit emotions, which affect its mood.
 Its current emotions may affect its responses.

 ## Memory system